chefstevens/Kryo-scripts/README.md

 # Kryo-scripts
-Download Aio-Farm-Sideload.zip
-Run two scripts with your farming enjoy the one with vm label on it is for vm's only
+Download Aio-Farm-Sideload.zip Run two scripts with your farming enjoy.The one with vm label on it is for vm's only!
 Pickup will have a vm one shortly!